Take your core strength to the next level while also protecting the low back.

 Scattered on the walls were guard towers and gates, which opened up to smaller yards which could be defended from every direction.
 So if an army did breach both moats... and all three walls... that brought them to the base of the castle, which was still another 2-5 stories to climb.

-One of these defenses could only do so much, but each layer combined created a strong, formidable defense.
+One of these layers could only do so much, but each one combined to create a strong, formidable defense.

 When you look at the core muscles wrapped around the body, they also form a defense system of sorts.